scidsg/hushline/docs/PRIVACY.md

 ### _Browsing data_

 The user (data subject) can access this website and navigate through a web browser.
 Some data are necessary for surfing the Internet and could identify users through processing and association with data held by third parties.
 In particular, we intend to refer to the IP addresses or domain names of the computers used by users connecting to this website, the addresses in URI (Uniform Resource Identifier) notation of the requested resources, the time of the request, etc. We could use these data uniquely for anonymous statistical information on the use of the website and check its correct functioning, which is deleted immediately after processing.
 We could use data for any responsibility in the hypothesis of computer crimes connected to this website.
 Data relating to those who have submitted requests to [**Hushline**] using the tools on this website are stored for no more than seven days, however, for the time necessary to provide the answers and for any need to ascertain part of the judicial authority.

 ### _Data communicated by users_

-The optional, explicit, and voluntary sending of electronic mail to the [**Hushline**] addresses involves the acquisition of the sender's address necessary for the replies and any other personal data contained in the message.
+The optional, explicit, and voluntary sending of electronic mail to the [**Hush Line**] addresses involves the acquisition of the sender's address necessary for the replies and any other personal data contained in the message.
 These data are processed to respond to messages sent and handle any related requests.
-Failure to provide personal data for communications with [**Hushline**] or send any requests will prevent evading them.
+Failure to provide personal data for communications with [**Hush Line**] or send any requests will prevent evading them.
 We store data for the time strictly necessary for the purposes related to data processing.

 ## Cookies

 The only cookies present are only **functional ones** and, therefore, no profiling or tracking activities.

 **Thus, this site does not use cookies other than functional cookies solely for the functional purposes described above, and their installation does not require the user's consent**.

 ### What are cookies?